Frequently Asked Questions About Pennsylvania Workers’ Compensation

-Generally speaking, an employee who is working with restrictions, due to a work injury, should have their workers’ compensation benefits reinstated when they are laid off.
+Generally speaking, an employee working with restrictions, due to a work injury, should have their workers’ compensation benefits reinstated when laid off.
 Typically, the amount received from workers’ compensation benefits is higher than what they would receive from unemployment compensation.
-If you have been receiving unemployment compensation, but feel that you are entitled to workers’ compensation benefits, give Cullen Legal a call today.
+If you have been receiving unemployment compensation but feel that you are entitled to workers’ compensation benefits, give Cullen Legal a call today.
 Plant closures, layoffs, furloughs and terminations will impact employees differently depending on the facts of their case.

 I have had a serious injury at work.
 What is my next step?

 First, seek medical treatment for your work injury.
 Second, give your employer and their insurance company a chance to do the right thing and for the workers’ compensation process to work.
 However, when things calm down, give Cullen Legal a call.
 We will review your claim and make sure that all is in order.
 Generally speaking, the more serious the claim, the fewer problems you will have during the initial phase of your claim.
 Unfortunately, these claims tend to become problematic as time passes, because what was at first “unimportant” may become quite significant with the passage of time.

 Should I apply for workers’ compensation benefits or Social Security Disability?